AliOKeeffe/PP4_My_Meal_Planner/TESTING.md

 ![Summernote Errors](docs/readme_images/summernote_errors.png)
  </details>

+#### Fixed Errors
+When validating the Recipe Detail page I received an error in relation to an extra `</p>` tag in the 'Recipe Method' field which had been created using the summernote editor.
+The issue was due to Summernote including `<p>` tags around the form field.
+I resolved the error by removing the surrounding `<p>` tags in my HTML when rendering a summernote field in my Recipe Detail page.

 ### CSS
 No errors were found when passing my CSS file through the official [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)